betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 1. Communications

-   The discontinuation decision needs to be communidated as soon as possible to stakeholders.
+   The discontinuation decision needs to be communicated as soon as possible to stakeholders.
-   Whenever possible be open and honest about the reasons and express gratitude to for their efforts.
+   Whenever possible be open and honest about the reasons and express gratitude to for contributor's efforts.

-What to do about existing users?
-What to do about future users? license to transfer or support continued development by others.
+   The sooner existing users can be notified that the software is loosing support, the more time they will have to consider what to do.
    One of the first things to decide is whether future project *communications* will go on some form of life-support or be discontinued entirely.
    Having life-support communications is obviously preferred but it comes at some non-zero cost and so may not be practical in all cases.
-For life-support, it is important to identify *how* (e.g. email, twitter, slack) any inquiries will be handled and by *whom* (e.g. email address, twitter handle, slack username).
-This information should be posted prominently in all of the on-line spaces where the project has a continued presence.
+   For life-support, it is important to identify *how* (e.g. email, chat services, etc.) any inquiries will be handled and by *whom*.
+   This information should be posted prominently in all of the on-line spaces where the project has a presence.
    Even if communications will be discontinued entirely, it may make sense to provide way for inquirers to *register* their interest by some kind of a sign-up process that collects such contact information.
-GitHub reactions can do this.
+   GitHub reactions can be used for this purpose.

-Which modality(s) of communication with former project stakeholders will be maintained
-`
-* For projects that involve persistent data formats, provide users with documentation about how to convert their data to another format.
+  For projects that involve persistent data formats, provide users with documentation about how to convert their data to another format.
-* For projects for which decent alternative software products exist, maybe
+  For projects for which decent alternative software products exist, ensure users are aware of these alternatives.

-By following these steps, you can effectively discontinue a partially completed software project while retaining the knowledge gained and leveraging the lessons learned for future endeavors.
+By following various of these suggested actions, a project can be effectively discontinued in a partially completed state while retaining as much of the computer science know-how as possible for posterity.